garrandall/popular-music-data/tracks/peanut-butter-twennynine-lenny-white.md

 Share, share with me (peanut butter)ain't nothing but a sammich, you see!
 Share, share with me (peanut butter)ain't nothing but a sammich, you see!
 Share, share with me (peanut butter)ain't nothing but a sammich, you see!
-Share, share with me (peanut butter)ain't nothing but a...
+Share, share with me (peanut butter)ain't nothing but a Whoooooooo!
-Whoooooooo!
 When you're feeling hungry, Ain't got nothing to eat.
 Show me to the kitchen Peanut butter can't be beat.